simonkrenger/k8s-isolation/README.md

 docker run simonkrenger/filedescriptors
 ```

-To run these containers on Kubernetes as a pod:
+To run these containers on Kubernetes as a pod (example):
 ```
 apiVersion: v1
 kind: Pod